 Experiments which emphasize sterile technique, staining techniques, bacteria growth conditions, and biochemical tests used to identify microorganisms, phage testing, food microbiology, and Koch's postulates.
+(BIOL 2121)

+2190-2490 Special Topics in Microbiology

+Prerequisite: Varies according to topic.

-(BIOL 2121) 2305 General Microbiology (3-3-0) Prerequisite: BIOL 1302/1102 and CHEM 1308/1108 and credit or enrollment in MBIO 2105.
+Selected topics in lower-level microbiology according to the needs and interests of the students.
+2305 General Microbiology (3-3-0) Prerequisite: BIOL 1302/1102 and CHEM 1308/1108 and credit or enrollment in MBIO 2105.
 An introduction to microorganisms (bacteria, viruses, yeasts, algae and protozoa) with attention to morphology, physiology, genetics, taxonomy, and relationship of microorganisms to soil, water, food, industry and health.
 Credit for both BIOL 1305 and 2305 may not be applied toward a degree.
-(BIOL 2321) 3150 Biology of Fungi Laboratory (1-0-3) (Cross-listed as BIOL 3140.
-Credit may not be earned for both.)
+(BIOL 2321) 3150 Biology of Fungi Laboratory (1-0-3) Cross-listed as BIOL 3140.
+Credit may not be earned for both.
 Prerequisite: Credit or enrollment in MBIO 3350.
 Laboratory fee required: \$30.

-A study of the principles and applications of techniques for isolation, culture, and identification of fungi; and a study of the characteristics of fungal growth, nutrition, metabolism, and genetics 3300 Undergraduate Research (3-0-0) Prerequisite: Approval by Natural Sciences advisor, minimum GPA of 2.5, and permission of instructor.
+A study of the principles and applications of techniques for isolation, culture, and identification of fungi; and a study of the characteristics of fungal growth, nutrition, metabolism, and genetics.

+3190-3490 Special Topics in Microbiology

+Prerequisite: Varies according to topic.

+Selected topics in junior-level microbiology according to the needs and interests of the students.
+3300 Undergraduate Research (3-0-0) Prerequisite: Approval by Natural Sciences advisor, minimum GPA of 2.5, and permission of instructor.
 Independent investigation of a specific topic or problem in microbiology research under the direction of a selected faculty member.
 3320 Virology (3-3-0) Prerequisite: MBIO 2305/2105.

 The various groups of viruses are studied with regard to their structure, characteristics, mechanisms of replication, applications to molecular biology and to disease processes.
 3330 Undergraduate Research (3-0-9) Prerequisite: Approval by science advisor, GPA of 2.5, and permission of instructor.
 Independent investigation of a specific problem or topic in microbiology research under the direction of a selected faculty member.
 3340 Environmental Microbiology (3-3-0) Prerequisite: CHEM 3301/3201 and a grade of C or better in MBIO 2305/2105.
 The course will emphasize the impact of microorganisms on their environment.
 Topics include microbial diversity, microbiological interactions important in agriculture, medicine and biotechnology, biodegradation and bioremediation, and the impact of microbes in protective biofilms.
 Current methods for the detection of microorganisms and contamination control will also be discussed.
-3350 Biology of Fungi (3-3-0) (Cross-listed as BIOL 3340.
-Credit may not be earned for both.)
+3350 Biology of Fungi (3-3-0) Cross-listed as BIOL 3340.
+Credit may not be earned for both.
 Prerequisite: BIOL 1302/1102, CHEM 1308/1108 or credit or enrollment in MBIO 3150.
 A comprehensive study of fungi with emphasis on higher fungi.
 Course includes aspects of the fungal body, growth, sporulation, reproduction and diversity, and biotechnology.
 3399 Directed Study in Microbiology Prerequisite: Approval of the department chair and the dean, junior standing, GPA of 3.0.
 Intensive in-depth study of various topics under the guidance of a member of the biology faculty.
-4113 Parasitology Laboratory (1-0-3) (Cross-listed as BIOL 4113.
-Credit may not be earned for both.)
+4113 Parasitology Laboratory (1-0-3) Cross-listed as BIOL 4113.
+Credit may not be earned for both.
 Prerequisite: Credit or enrollment in MBIO 4313.
 Laboratory fee required: \$30.